blob: 20ca685ec430c00760a72da425a3c32ece12b28c [file] [log] [blame] [edit]

 TimeDelta sample);

 // Used to measure common KB-granularity memory stats.
-Range is up to 500M.
+Sample is in KB.
+Range is

 // Used to measure common MB-granularity memory stats.
-Range is up to ~1G.
+Sample is in MB.
+Range is

 // Used to measure common MB-granularity memory stats.
-Range is up to ~64G.
+Range is 1G to ~64G.

 // For recording sparse histograms.